 Training & Workshops

-CERRU offers a series of experientially based workshops per semester.
-The series serves the purpose of providing the campus with tools for having difficult conversations, navigating conflicts surrounding diversity, and having and experiencing a variety of dialogues.
+CERRU offers a series of experientially based fee based and free workshops per semester.
+The series serves the purpose of providing the campus and larger community with tools for having difficult conversations, navigating conflicts surrounding diversity, and having and experiencing a variety of dialogues.